alexfc96/aforo-backend/README.md

     -HashedPassword:
     -Years: Number
     -Mail: Mail
-    -Role: [Admin, user -> client]
+    -Role: [Admin, client]
-    -Companies: IDCompany (the user can be linked in more than 1 company)
+    //-Companies: IDCompany (the user can be linked in more than 1 company)

   Booking

     -IDEstablishment
     -IDUser
     -EndDate